mathdio/football-club-backend/README.md

+# ⚽ Football Club Back-end
-# ⚽ A soccer teams ranking REST API developed as a [Trybe](https://www.betrybe.com/) Project
+A soccer teams ranking REST API developed as a [Trybe](https://www.betrybe.com/) Project

 ## 💻 About this project
 In this application, through the front-end the user can loggin, add matches, edit matches in progress' goals, finish matches, check the leaderboard and filter it.
 The front-end of this application was provided by [Trybe](https://www.betrybe.com/), therefore all files in `./app/frontend` repository are Trybe's intellectual property, as well some files in `./app/backend` repository (as Sequelize configuration and seeders) provided in order to accelerate the development of the application.